 2.9.2 Initializing the MMC Control Register (MMCCTL)

-When operating the MMC/SD controller in the MMC/SD mode, the bits in the MMC control register (MMCCTL) affect the operation of the MMC/SD controller.
+The bits in the MMC control register (MMCCTL) affect the operation of the MMC/SD controller.
 The subsections that follow help you decide how to initialize each of control register bits.